raunakb03/discord_clone/bug.md

+-joining server without having an account
+-redirecting issue
-joining server without having an account redirecting issue also include conversation in the member
+-also include conversation in the member